decidim-archive/docs-features/en/components.md

 **Pages that can be browsed and filtered from search results** show contents according to their type and ordered by the priority they have been defined under (e.g. Showing first the terms found inside assemblies and later the participatory processes).
 [Function expected for 2017Q4, AjB-Lote3Mod2]

+## 3.15 Sortitions

+This component makes possible to select randomly a number of proposals among a set of proposals (or a category of proposals within a set) maximizing guarantees of randomness and avoiding manipulation of results by the administrator.